-When you have booked your flight, please complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.
+When you have booked your flight, please send a copy to CGSE (global@dickinson.edu) and complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.

 You will need to be at the airport at least 3-4 hours before departure.
 Be sure to leave yourself plenty of time because of delays created by increased security measures.
 You will need your passport to check in and again when you land in Quito/Mendoza, so have it available.